 In a doubles game, you should be ready to move anywhere in the court at a quicker phase to face immediate reactive shots played by your opponent.
-So, the racquet should be light in order to play the game tirelessly for longer durations.
+So, the racket should be light in order to play the game tirelessly for longer durations.
 The lightweight and stiff construction allow great agility and control.
 The stiff shaft enables the anti-wobble effects; with which you can multiply your accuracy.
 You may lose a little power at the cost of greater control.

-This racquet is almost similar to the iconic N80 from Senston.
+This racket is almost similar to the iconic N80 from Senston.

 - Weighs just 80 grams – friendly to your wrist